-Top places for the best Christmas in Europe: Top Christmas destinations in Europe with best European Christmas markets
+Top places for the best Christmas in Europe: Top Christmas destinations in Europe with the best European Christmas markets

 If you are looking for the best Christmas destinations in Europe, please look no further!